danielhusar/frontdev-workflow/README.md

 	grunt

-- concate and unglify your javascri
+- concate and unglify your javascript
 - recreate sprites from all images
 - compile less files
 - compile all templates into static html files